 Google tells you to insert the code in the

-<head> section of each page on your site, but the great news is that with WordPress you don’t need to do this.
-You can create a simple plugin that will automatically insert it into every new page that’s created in your site.
+<head> section of every page on your site, but with WordPress you don’t need to do this.
+You can create a simple plugin that will automatically insert it into every new page that’s created on your site.

 What You’ll Need

-To create this plugin, you’ll need just a few things:
+To create a Google Analytics plugin for WordPress, you’ll need just a few things: